blakedebray/blakedebray/README.md

 * An open source [Individual Development Plan](https://github.com/blakedebray/individual-development-plan) using GitHub Issues, Projects, and Actions
 * [Jira Connect](https://github.com/blakedebray/jiraconnect): Using your Jira data for better understanding your Flow Metrics

+### Programs

+* Creating an internal 1:1 coaching program
+* Creating a group coaching program
+* Creating an immersive and unique Onboarding program
+* Creating a community for Managers

 ## :books: Resources/Experiences that inspires me